uvsmtid/common-salt-states/docs/bootstrap.md

   are placed.
 In order to make sure this prefix points to local filesystem for bootstrap `deploy` action, the value of `URI_prefix` has to be rewritten to `salt://` URI scheme.
+    TODO: This does not need to be the case.
+No rewrite should be required.
+    Instead, macros used to compose URI should rely on availability of special pillar flag (i.e. `bootstrap_mode`) to triger necessary substitution.
+During bootstrap, this pillar flag is passed using `pillar` parameter on command line:

+    ```
+    salt '*' state.sls sls_file pillar="{foo: 'Foo!', bar: 'Bar!'}"
+    ```

 TODO: `pillar['registered_content_config']['URI_prefix']` is not used anymore.